noodled/BlockWin10Update/README.md

 You should have received a copy Of the GNU General Public License along with this program.
 If Not, see <http://www.gnu.org/licenses/>.

+#Legal

+### Valve
+> © 2013 Valve Corporation.
+Valve, the Valve logo, Half-Life, the Half-Life logo, the Lambda logo, Steam, the Steam logo, Team Fortress, the Team Fortress logo, Opposing Force, Day of Defeat, the Day of Defeat logo, Counter-Strike, the Counter-Strike logo, Source, the Source logo, Counter-Strike: Condition Zero, Portal, the Portal logo, Dota, the Dota 2 logo, and Defense of the Ancients are trademarks and/or registered trademarks of Valve Corporation.